by Harvey and Laurie Bluedorn. Copyright 1998.

 Copywork, oral narration (which we will talk about later), and their occasional spontaneous creative writing — this is plenty for children in the early Grammar Stage (below age ten).
 I encouraged my children to combine art with copywork.
 They made little booklets of their copywork, of the Greek or Hebrew alphabets, of little stories which they wrote and illustrated with pictures, of science projects or history projects.
 Children can cover their booklets with scraps of fabric or paper out of wallpaper sample books.

 In Britain, at the close of the nineteenth century, Charlotte Mason developed the concept of narration as a method of teaching.
-In her book, For the Children’s Sake, Susan Schaeffer Macaulay has reintroduced narration to homeschooling families.
+In her book For the Children's Sake: Foundations of Education for Home and School Susan Schaeffer Macaulay has reintroduced narration to homeschooling families.
 Karen Andreola has followed this up with her articles in the magazine Practical Homeschooling.
 In oral narration, the parent reads to the child, or the child reads to himself, then the child "tells back" to the parent, in his own words, what was just read.
 It is best to begin narration at an early age, when the child is four or five years old, to practice it on a daily basis, and to continue the practice through high school.

 Narration is an exercise which builds mental stamina.
 According to Karen Andreola, ". . . narration takes the place of questionnaires and multiple choice tests, it enables the child to bring all the faculties of mind into play.
 The child learns to call on the vocabulary and descriptive power of good writers as he tells his own version of the story."